Dr. Elizabeth Seeley-Wait

 Anne’s therapeutic style is warm, empathic, and compassionate.
 Her techniques are evidence-based and adapted to meet the needs of the individual.
 Anne works with children of all ages, adolescents and families.

 Clinical Psychologist; BSc(Psych)(Hons), DClinPsych / MSc

-Ashlen works with adolescents (13-19 years of age) and with adults.
-Skilled in a range of approaches including Cognitive Behavioural Therapy (CBT), Dialectical Behaviour Therapy (DBT), and Schema Therapy, Ashlen is able to tailor treatment to the specific needs of each person.
+Skilled in a range of approaches including Cognitive Behavioural Therapy (CBT), Dialectical Behaviour Therapy (DBT), Acceptance and Commitment Therapy (ACT), and Schema Therapy, Ashlen is able to tailor treatment to the specific needs of each person.
 She is particularly interested in working from a psychodynamic and attachment-based perspective, in order to help her clients understand and modify unhelpful relational patterns.
-When working with teenage clients, Ashlen focuses on providing a space where they are able to reflect and grow, whilst also assisting parents with ways of supporting their teenager at home.

 Dr. Naomi Halls

 Clinical Psychologist; ASCM, BA, Grad.
 Dip.
 Psy (Distinction), B.Soc.
 Sci.
 (Honours), MPhil, Doctor of Psychology

 Naomi Halls is a clinical psychologist with a Bachelor of Arts from Macquarie University, a Graduate Diploma of Psychology (Distinction) and an Honours degree in the Bachelor of Social Science (Psychology) program.
 Naomi also has completed a Masters and Doctorate in Psychology (Clinical).